 In 1989, he was promoted to offensive coordinator by first-year head coach Tom Lichtenberg.
 Cosgrove coached the Yankee Conference’s top offensive team, as the Black Bears averaged over 440 yards a game in total offense en route to a school-record nine wins, the Yankee Conference championship, and the school’s second NCAA tournament appearance in three years.
 From 1990–92, he continued to serve as the top offensive assistant under Ferentz.

 He and his wife, Marilyn, live in Bangor.
-Cosgrove and his wife are the proud parents of twins Matthew and Carly, 18; and daughter, Sydni, 15.
-They have an older daughter, Jeri, who is 21 and is a senior at the University of Maine.
-Matthew will attend the University of Maine and play football in the fall of 2013.
+Cosgrove and his wife are the proud parents of twins Matthew and Carly, 19; and daughter, Sydni, 16.
+Matthew currently attends the University of Maine and plays football for the Black Bears.
+They have an older daughter, Jeri, who is 22 and a recent University of Maine grad.